sradics/digital-garden/_notes/PARA Method Notes.md

 > Projects → **Goals** to be achieved by a deadline
 > A series of tasks linked to a goal, with a deadline

++ Rule of thumb: max to 10-15 projects.
++ Pay attention to goo titles for a project

 "Any outcome you’re committed to that requires more than one work session to complete"

-Write desired outcomes in the present tense to project yourself forward in time to when the outcome you are describing has come true (For example, Project: Schedule doctor's appointment ⇒ Outcome: Back pain is resolved and I can sleep through the night without discomfort)
+Write **desired outcomes** in the present tense to project yourself forward in time to when the outcome you are describing has come true (For example, Project: Schedule doctor's appointment ⇒ Outcome: Back pain is resolved and I can sleep through the night without discomfort)

 Add a date

+> [!important]
+> Completed projects are the oxygen of your Second Brain

 ### Language patterns
 We're looking for a verb that describes DONE: finalize, submit, deliver, complete, send, clarify, organize, update, implement, resolve, submit, reorganize, design, roll out, install, set up, publish, or complete

 If you are using verbs such as manage, oversee, ensure, or maximize, it is probably an ongoing Area of Responsibility, not a Project

 ### About Goals
 - A goal without a corresponding project is a "dream"